- 1 Purpose

 To set out the principles for all Delegations conferred by the University of Southern Queensland Council (the Council) under the University of Southern Queensland Act 1998 (USQ Act) as well as those Delegations conferred on Employees through other Acts.
 The Delegations constitute the legal authority conferred on Delegates to perform particular functions assigned to them.

-This policy is enacted to meet the requirements of the Higher Education Standards Framework (Threshold Standards) 2011 issued under the Tertiary Education Quality and Standards Agency Act 2011 which requires the Council to ensure that its financial, academic and managerial Delegations are appropriate, documented, observed and regularly reviewed and the Financial and Performance Management Standard 2009 which requires the University to establish a delegations system which supports its objectives and operations.
+This policy is enacted to meet the requirements of the Higher Education Standards Framework (Threshold Standards) 2015 issued under the Tertiary Education Quality and Standards Agency Act 2011 which requires the Council to ensure that its financial, academic and managerial Delegations are appropriate, documented, observed and regularly reviewed and the Financial and Performance Management Standard 2019 which requires the University to establish a Delegations system which supports its objectives and operations.

 This policy applies to all Council members, Employees, Students, members of Council committees, other University committees and non-incorporated bodies of the University such as centres, associations and institutes.